napari/napari.github.io/developers/contributing_how_tos.md

 # How to contribute a napari How-To

-This should be a sentence (or brief paragraph) about what this how-to will achieve and how it helps address a common problem/task/need.
+This should be a sentence (or brief paragraph) about what the reader will achieve after following this how-to and how it helps address a common problem/task/need.

 ## Prerequisites